ni/nimble/packages/nimble-components/src/breadcrumb/breadcrumb.spec.md

 **NimbleBreadcrumbItemDirective**: Directive for selector `nimble-breadcrumb-item`.
 Attribute bindings for all `<a>` properties inherited from fast-breadcrumb-item: `download`, `href`, `hreflang`, `ping`, `referrerpolicy`, `rel`, `target`, `type`.
+- Nimble Anchor can share this directive once created - we'd probably name it `NimbleAnchorDirective` with selector `nimble-anchor,nimble-breadcrumb-item`.

 **[routerLink] and [routerLinkActive] Support**